 - The U.S., the E.U., Russia, the United Nations, other Muslim countries, etc. would be asked to support the initiative.

-The Arab Peace Initiative covers a lot of important issues, but it does leave some difficult issues relatively untouched.
-Here are some issues which the initiative does not seem to cover:
+The Arab Peace Initiative covers many important issues, but it does leave some difficult issues relatively untouched.
+Here are some issues that the initiative does not seem to cover: